qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 Workflow for Safety Analysis
 ============================

-Detailed description which steps are need for implementation.
+Detailed description which steps are need for a safety analysis.
+In general the workflow is shown in :ref:`safety_analysis_workflow_fig`

 #.
 To analyse the Feature Architecture a Safety Analysis and a DFA shall be executed.
 #.
 Perform Safety Analysis on the Feature Architecture.